Higher-speed rail: Ohio

 The Ohio Hub, a rail improvement project proposed by the Ohio Department of Transportation, is aimed at revitalizing passenger rail service in the Ohio region.
 The proposal was to increase the top speeds to 110 mph in the network connecting Cleveland, Columbus, and Cincinnati, commonly referred as the 3-C corridor.
 The project is currently in an unknown state after the U.S. government rescinded the federal funding from Ohio and redirected it to other states.

 Wisconsin

 In October 2009, the Wisconsin Department of Transportation adopted the Connections 2030 plan which is the long-range plan for state transportation needs.
 The plan includes Wisconsin Rail Plan 2030, the twenty-year plan to improve the state railroad system by 2030.
-In the rail plan, there is a multi-phase project to upgrade the rail service from Chicago, Illinois, to Milwaukee and Madison, Wisconsin, with top speeds of 110 mph.
+In the rail plan, there is a multi-phase project to upgrade the rail service from Chicago, to Milwaukee and Madison, Wisconsin, with top speeds of 110 mph.
 The latter phases of the project will expand the same service to Minneapolis–Saint Paul in Minnesota and another route to Green Bay, Wisconsin.
 There was a reaction against the project in 2010, and the $810 million grant the state originally received for the project from the federal government was rescinded.
 As of 2012, the rail plan is postponed indefinitely.